Updated on April 25, 2019

-The UTZ program means better incomes for farmers, and just as important are the men and women who work on UTZ certified farms – more than 368,000 people in 2017.
-So a legitimate question we get from our business partners is: how does UTZ ensure workers receive a decent wage?
-We asked Noura Hanna, Workers Right and Livelihoods Expert at UTZ, to help us explain.
+The UTZ program means better incomes for farmers, and just as important are the men and women who work on UTZ certified farms – around 300,000 people in 2018.
+So a legitimate question we get from our business partners is: how does the certification ensure workers receive a decent wage?
+We asked Noura Hanna, Global Lead Living Income/Living Wage, to help us explain.

 Better conditions for workers